|Room Type||Private room|

 I am hopeful of attracting single, active, retired, baby boomer folk to join me on the farm so that we might become as self-sufficient as possible.

-There are six positions or chosen jobs, each require only a few hours a day, for production of the farm’s daily food needs.
+There are seven positions or chosen jobs, each require only a few hours a day, for production of the farm’s daily food needs.

-Of the six positions four are taken, they are: A handyman.
+Of the seven positions four are taken, they are: Fruit tree gardener.
 This position is taken by Mike.

 A fisher.
 This position is taken by Rick.